MartinVrbovcan/hmcrovator/README.md

 to start your program.
 The action is enclosed in quotes and is thus able to ignore spaces.
 An example action command would be `"python ./myfile.py"`, or
 `"./myfilecompiled.exe"`.

 After the action command, you also need to specify the test case(s).
 To specify a single test case, use the `-i` and `-o` arguments.
 The `-i` argument takes the path to the test case input, and the `-o` argument takes the path to the test case output.
-Example:
+An example:
 ```bash
 > ./hmcrovator.exe "./taskA.exe" -i "./tasks/a/testcases/a.1.in" -o "./tasks/a/testcases/a.1.out"
 ```

 More often than not, you will have a lot of test cases and testing them individually would be time consuming.
 This is where the `-iod` argument comes in.
 The `-iod` argument (*input/output directory*) takes the path to a directory containing the test case inputs and outputs (note that the test case files are not checked recursively) and automatically tests all test cases that are inside the directory.
 The correct test case inputs and outputs are paired according to filename.
 They must be in the format **[something].(in/out).[id]** or **[something].[id].(in/out)** and should work on the above noted Croatian programming competitions.
-Example:
+An example:

 ```bash
 > ./hmcrovator.exe "./taskF.exe" -iod "./f/testcases/"